 Radio news announces the beginning of our Iraq war, but the war waged here takes aim at the complex and multifaceted challenges of the medical situation.
 Romeo and Juliette's lives change as do those of family and friends become who share the ups and downs.
 Exhaustion sets in with the repetition of hospital visits and procedures.
 The couple escapes to the seashore, a carnival, a party—all crucial breaks to maintain their own mental and physical health.
 Amazingly, humor relieves the overarching seriousness in several instances.

 Technically Donzelli impressionistically translates the emotional states to visual images.
 The eclectic music expresses the kaleidoscope of moods.
 Declaration of War is a painfully honest and uplifting story that helps any empathetic individual understand the roller coaster of just about anyone greeted with unwelcome, sad news.
 Few will confront a situation as upsetting as this one, though some have lived through it and become stronger, better people.
 I feel that way having seen Declaration of War.
-In French with English subtitles.
+In French essay writing service with English subtitles.
 At a Landmark Theatre.